CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

 ### Managing SDK Query Options

-1. Locate the `CreateTransactions` method and delete the code added for the previous section so it again looks like this:
+1. Locate the `QueryTransactions` method and delete the code added for the previous section so it again looks like this:

     ```csharp
     private static async Task QueryTransactions(Container transactionContainer)